-Grading: There will be three exams worth 15% each of your final grade.
-The final exam will count as 25% of your final grade.
-Homework contributes 15% of your final grade.
-Classwork comprises the last 15% of your grade in this course.
+Assignments and Programming: Assignments largely consist of programs completed outside of class, but may include other assigned tasks inside and outside of class.
+For example, oral presentations during class and specific written assignments outside of class.
 For programming assignments, credit is given only for programs which compile without errors, execute properly, and are not late.
-Late homework will not be accepted and is given a 0.
-Homework is due at the beginning of class on the assigned due date and in many cases is time stamped by the server we will be using.
-Classwork will contain programs completed during class as well as weekly quizzes based on previous material and reading material.

-Exams: The exams will be held on September 30th, October 28th and November 18th..
+Late homework will receive a grade of 0, but will be collected for mark-up.
+Assignments are due at the beginning of class on the assigned due date.
+Programming assignments are time stamped by the server we will be using, so be sure not to alter your program after the hand-in time.
+Exams: The exams will be held on September 27, October 30, and December 1.
 The final exam will be administered during its scheduled slot during final exam week.
 An absence on the day of an exam will result in a grade of a 0.
 Except in cases of extreme emergency, exams must be taken on the day the exam is administered.
 Before a make-up test is scheduled, documentation of the extreme emergency must be given.
 Make-up exams for tests missed due to an extreme emergency will be arranged for a time that is mutually convenient for the student and Dr. Ramsey.

 Attendance: Attendance will be taken at the beginning of every class.
 After two weeks of missed absences you fail the course.
 You fail the course on your fifth absence in a TTh course and on your seventh absence in a MWF course.
 There is no distinction between excused and unexcused absences.
 I will likely email you if you miss a class, but it is ultimately your duty to keep track of your absences.
 Note that missing a class may also result in missed classwork.
-It is your responsibility to obtain assigned homework, announcements and class notes from that class.
+It is your responsibility to obtain assigned homework, announcements and class notes from your fellow students.
 It is important that you attend every class.
 As a matter of courtesy, students are expected to inform Dr. Ramsey of the reason for any absence.